RiverReports logo

 Rio Grande Cichlids

-North America's only native cichlid species.
+The only cichlid species native to the United States.
 Found throughout Hill Country rivers — the Colorado, San Marcos, Guadalupe, Llano, and Blanco all hold good populations.

 Key flies: Texas Freshwater Fly Fishing recommends five patterns: Pat's Hot Tail Mini-Craw, Modified Rio Getter, Jigged Foxy Clouser, Rio Poquito, and Deer Hair Ants.
 Fish small — cichlids have small mouths.